jneug/typst-finite/src/draw.typ

   label: auto,
   /// Whether this is an initial state.
 This can be either
   ///   - #value(true),
-  ///   - an #dtype("alignment") to specify an anchor for the inital marking,
+  ///   - an #dtype("alignment") to specify an anchor for the initial marking,
   ///   - a #dtype("string") to specify text for the initial marking,
-  ///   - an #dtype("dictionary") with the keys `anchor` and `label` to specifiy both an anchor and a text label for the marking.
+  ///   - an #dtype("dictionary") with the keys `anchor` and `label` to specify both an anchor and a text label for the marking.
 Additionally, the keys `stroke` and `scale` can be used to style the marking.
   /// -> boolean | alignment | dictionary
   initial: false,
   /// Whether this is a final state.